Stripping Mechanisms and Remediation for H$^-$ Beams: H Stripping Phenomena

 where $n(\nu,r)$ is the spectral density of thermal photons as a function of frequency $\nu$ and radius $r$; $\alpha$ is the angle between the incoming photons and the beam; $\epsilon=h\nu/E_0$, with $E_{0}=0.7543~\mathrm{eV}$ being the electron binding energy for $H^-$; and $h$ is Planck's constant.
 The stripping cross section in the beam frame, $\sigma(\nu')$, is given empirically by~\cite{armstrong_empirical_1963}

 where $\sigma_{max_{BB}}=4.2 \times 10^{-17} \mathrm{~cm}^{2}$ is the maximum blackbody-stripping cross section.
 These equations can be evaluated as

 where $\gamma$ is the relativistic Lorentz parameter, and $kT$ is the Boltzmann constant times absolute temperature.
-The integral over $\mathrm{d}u$ can be performed analytically, then the outer integral can be calculated numerically \cite{carnier_beamsdoc,bryant_atomic_2006}.
+The integral over $du$ can be performed analytically, then the outer integral can be calculated numerically \cite{carnier_beamsdoc,bryant_atomic_2006}.
 This analysis ignores the radial dependence in the photon density, that is $n(\nu,r)\approx n(\nu)$, this dependence is discussed shortly.
 Calculations using this approach for pulsed 60~mA beams are shown in Fig.~\ref{blackbody}.
 Here, we see that the power loss due to blackbody stripping exceeds $0.1~\mathrm{W/m}$ for a 2.5~GeV beam at temperatures above 250 K; for room temperature, it reaches about $0.5~\mathrm{W/m}$.
-(The typical activation limit allowing for timely hands-on maintenance in an accelerator is 1~W/m.)
+(The typical activation limit allowing for timely hands-on maintenance in a proton accelerator is 1~W/m \cite{Mohkov:2000ue}.)
 A more sophisticated treatment, accounting for external fields and incoming photon polarization, was performed by Herling and Bryant \cite{herling_blackbody_2009}.

 One may also consider the radial dependence of the photon density (i.e. inserting a radially dependent term to Eq.~[\ref{BB_integral}]).
 This dependence is illustrated in Fig.~\ref{BB_radial}.
-We note that reducing the maximum random-error angle at the reflection interface (shown is 1.5$^\circ$) results in a greater concentration of photons near the origin, with smaller random-error angles bringing the intensity peak to a lower limit of roughly 0.3~mm.
-This dependence is used in calculating the blackbody results shown in the cumulative stripping analysis in Section~\ref{beam_params}.
+We note that reducing the maximum random-error angle at the reflection interface (shown is 0.5$^\circ$) results in a greater concentration of photons near the origin.
+We assume here that the photon emission angle distribution follows a beta distribution~\cite{gupta2004handbook}, with maximum emission perpendicular to the surface and a smooth fall-off to zero for emission tangential to the surface.
+This dependence is used in calculating the blackbody results shown in the cumulative stripping analysis in Section~\ref{beam_params}, but only has an effect of ${\lesssim}2\%$ on the overall stripping power loss versus a uniform photon distribution.
+More thorough analyses are available in~\cite{PROKHOROV2009181,wang_comparison_2013,nguyen_quang_evaluation_2017,ono_calculation_1980}.

 Although blackbody stripping is not an issue in low-temperature regions of a linac (especially superconducting linacs), transfer lines between the accelerating linac sectors and the accumulator ring are not necessarily cooled.
 For laboratories with existing cooling infrastructure, or for transfer lines shorter than a few tens of meters, bringing such sections to 100--200~K may be a cost-effective means of limiting blackbody stripping.